 Many college students have a difficult time writing cover letters.
-This is partly because they often lack experience writing formal business letters.
-Therefore, the conventions of cover letter writing is important for college students to master.
+This is partly because students often lack experience writing formal business letters.
+Therefore, if you are not already skilled at business letter writing, it is to learn the conventions of cover letter writing.

-While there is some variation, a typical cover letter is often made up of specific sections.
+While there is some variation, a typical cover letter is often made up of four specific sections: contact information, the greeting, the body of the letter, and the closing.
 See descriptions of typical cover letter sections below:

-The first section of a cover letter contains your contact information and the contact information for the prospective employer.
-This section also includes the date that the cover letter was written.
-Below the contact information you can also include a reference line that lists the job title and number for which you are applying.
+The first section of a cover letter contains your contact information and the contact information of the prospective employer.
+This section also includes the date when the cover letter was written.
+Below the contact information you may also include a reference line that lists the job title and number for which you are applying.

-This is where you greet the prospective employer.
+The greeting is a line where you greet the prospective employer.
 Begin with Dear.
-Use the appropriate formal prefix (such as Mr., Ms., Dr.) of the prospective employer followed by their last name.
-When addressing women who do not have a specialized prefix (Dr., Rev., etc.) it is generally best to use "Ms." unless you know that she goes by "Miss" or "Mrs."
+Then, use the appropriate formal prefix (such as Mr., Ms., or Dr.) of the prospective employer followed by his or her last name.
+When addressing women who do not have a specialized prefix (Such as Dr., or Rev.) it is generally best to use "Ms." unless you know that she prefers "Miss" or "Mrs."

 Body of the letter

-This paragraph tells employers the purpose of your letter.
+The first paragraph tells employers the purpose of your letter.
 If you are applying for a job, this paragraph should explain which position you are seeking.
-You can also use this paragraph to impress the employer with some knowledge about the company.
+This paragraph can also be used to impress the employer with some knowledge about the company.

-This paragraph is where you wrap up the body of your letter.
+The third paragraph is where you wrap up the body of your letter.
 It thanks employers for their time.
-It also tells them how they can reach you or when you will be contacting them.
-If you want the employer to contact you, you can also remind them of your phone number or email address in this paragraph for their convenience.
+It also tells the employers how they can reach you or when you will be contacting them.
+In this paragraph you can also remind the employers of your phone number or email address for their convenience.

-This section should begin with a formal close, such as "sincerely."
+The closing should begin with a formal closing word or phrase, such as "sincerely."
 If you are mailing or faxing the cover letter, you should include a hand-written signature with your name typed underneath.
-If your cover letter is an email with a resume attachment, you can type your name for the signature.
+If your cover letter is an email with a resume attachment, you can type your name in place of the signature.

-You will also want to let the employer know that your resume is enclosed or attached.
+As part of the closing you will also want to let the employer know that your resume is enclosed or attached.
 Below the signature line you will write "enclosure" if you are mailing your cover letter and resume.
-Write "attachment" if your cover letter is an email and you are attaching your resume.
-If you have attached or enclosed multiple documents, write the number of documents enclosed or attached in parentheses beside the word "attachment" or "enclosure."
-If you prefer, you can write the name of the documents you have included.
+Write "attachment" if your cover letter is an email or fax with your resume attached.

+It is important to become comfortable with cover letter writing to make your job search easier.
 In addition to reading this article, look for an example of a formal business letter to see how the final product should look.
-Business-letter writing examples can be found in books on writing and on the Internet.
+Business-letter writing examples can also be found on the Internet.